-4Biomedical Imaging Lab, Center of Applied Science and Technological Development, UNAM.
-México, D.F., 04510. fernando.arambula@ccadet.unam.mx
+4Biomedical Imaging Lab, Centro de Ciencias Aplicadas y Desarrollo Tecnológico, Universidad Nacional Autónoma de México (UNAM), México, D. F., 04510.

+fernando.arambula@ccadet.unam.mx

-Keywords: ultrasound, texture analysis, breast tumor segmentation, image contrast enhancement
+Keywords: Ultrasound texture analysis; Breast tumor segmentation; Ultrasound contrast enhancement

 Abstract

 Texture descriptors have been widely used to improve the results of automatic breast tumor segmentations in ultrasound images.
 In this work we present a comprehensive evaluation of the ability of different types of texture descriptors to enhance the contrast between breast tumors and healthy tissue in ultrasound images and how they affect the results of automatic tumor segmentation.
 We evaluated descriptors extracted from the analysis of the histogram, co-occurrence and run-length matrices.
 The contrast between the tumor region and normal breast tissue was evaluated using the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and normal tissue histograms.
 We have implemented a probabilistic segmentation method in order to evaluate the changes in the accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors.
-The Short Run Emphasis of the run-length matrix had better results with values of 91.02%, 88.58%, 96.89%, 96.34% and 89.16% respectively.
+The Short Run Emphasis of the run-length matrix showed significantly better results, in the automatic segmentation of breast tumors, with values of 91.02%, 88.58%, 96.89%, 96.34% and 89.16% respectively.

 Keywords: ultrasound, texture analysis, breast tumor segmentation, image contrast enhancement